arangodb/docs/3.10/arangosearch-performance.md

 `arangosearch` Views, as well as for inverted indexes as the default or for specific fields, to always cache the field normalization values in memory.
 This can improve the performance of scoring and ranking queries.

+You can also enable this option to always cache auxiliary data used for querying fields that are indexed with Geo Analyzers in memory, as the default or for specific fields.
+This can improve the performance of geo-spatial queries.

 _`arangosearch` View:_